-communities, survey to dete OSR's Anti-Bri ut extensive stakeholder engagement (involving employees, hos investors, and supply chain) activities and a materiality assessmen 44 ermine the major concerns of our key stakeholders. t GRI 2-29 GRI 3-3 444 Tigires surre ibery and Corruption Policy establishes our commitment to the and of ethical conduct in all operations and business activities. eGRI 205-1 GRI 205-2 GRI 205-3 75 ir progress in the implementation of the prioritized UN SDGs (Gol i3), we developed an integration plan which was endorsed b nagement.
-51 istleblowing policy that mandates that all identified cases of frau in be reported to the relevant authority without any fear o 75 SO 9001:2015) and FSSC 22000 Version 5.1 certified.
-We are als EX (Social Ethical Data Exchange).
-GRI 403-8 GRI 2-24 83 Safety Policy ensures that its operations in the production of refine ite sugar meet regulatory and consumer food safety requirements 85 Numan), all o whistleblowing ed 4 whistleblowing cases (3 from our DSR Apapa and 1 from DS f which have been resolved in line with our fair and anonymou g process managed by a third-party Big 4 consulting firm. s 76 In 2021, we re corded no sanctions on marketing and communication practices.
-GRI 307-1 GRI 419-1 86 two grievances received from the host communities of pollution and employment opportunities to the communities illuman.
-76 in 2021, we un Great Quality'. rvalled an innovative sugar brand outlook, tagged 'New Look, Sam eGR1 417-1 87 emerged winner of the Sustainability, Entrepreneurship an Awards (SERAs) 2021 Africa Award for Best Company in Goo being.
-98 stakeholder b veloped multiple channels of engagement with our divers base, including town half meetings, annual general meeting retreats, and other formal and informal parley sessions as shown i w.
-GRI 415-2 95 communities, ut extensive stakeholder engagement (involving employees, hos investors, and supply chain) activities and a materiality assessmen emine the major concerns of our key stakeholders.
-44 Cultural In 2021, we have from 2,881 in a ad a total of 2,956 employees, which represented a 2.6% Increas 2020. eGRI 2-7 GRI 2-8 GRI 405-1 55 temporary em ees comprise 2,803 (95%) permanent employees, 114 (49) ployees, and 39 (1%) expatriates.
-Out of these, only 75 (3%) are male.
-GRI 2-7 55 ories of the total workforce are: 18 to 30 years: 40 employees 50 years - 1,800 employees (60,8%), >50 years - 1,116 employee GRI 2-7 55 New hires in 2 021 :182,2020: 245 Exits in 2021: 235 ,2020:41 GRI 401 1 57 R 2 4 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 5 tors consisted of 2 females and 7 males, representing 22% and 78% GRI 2-9 79 respectively d a total workforce of 2,956 with 3% (75 employees) representatio III - CONTRACTOR OF THE CONTRA 78
+7 Sustainability Pillars Selected Sustainability Information (as documented in the 2021 Sustainability Report) Criteria Page Number Institutional We carried out extensive stakeholder engagement (involving employees, host communities, investors, and supply chain) activities and a materiality assessment 44 DSR's Anti-Bribery and Corruption Policy establishes our commitment to the highest standard of ethical conduct in all operations and business activities.
+75 To monitor our progress in the implementation of the prioritized UN SDGs (Goal 2, 3, 6, 12, 13), we developed an integration plan which was endorsed by Executive Management.
+51 We have a whistleblowing policy that mandates that all identified cases of fraud and corruption be reported to the relevant authority without any fear of reprisals.
+75 DSR is QMS (ISO 9001:2015) and FSSC 22000 Version 5.1 certified.
+We are also active on SEDEX (Social Ethical Data Exchange).
+GRI 403-8 GRI 2-24 83 The DSR Food Safety Policy ensures that its operations in the production of refined granulated white sugar meet regulatory and consumer food safety requirements.
+GRI 2-23 85 In 2021, we had 4 whistleblowing cases (3 from our DSR Apapa and 1 from DSR Numan), all of which have been resolved in line with our fair and anonymous whistleblowing process managed by a third-party Big 4 consulting firm.
+76 GRI 307-1 GRI 419-1 86 environmental pollution and employment opportunities to the communitie There were two grievances received from the host communities on environmental pollution and employment opportunities to the communities in 2021 at DSR Numan.
+76 In 2021, we unveiled an innovative sugar brand outlook, tagged 'New Look, Same Great Quality'.
+GR1 417-1 87 In 2021, DSR emerged winner of the Sustainability, Entrepreneurship and Responsibility Awards (SERAs) 2021 Africa Award for Best Company in Good Health & Wellbeing.
+98 We have developed multiple channels of engagement with our diverse stakeholder base, including town hall meetings, annual general meetings, management retreats, and other formal and informal parley sessions as shown in the table below.
+GRI 416-2 95 We carried out extensive stakeholder engagement (involving employees, host communities, investors, and supply chain) activities and a materiality assessment survey to determine the major concerns of our key stakeholders.
+44 ultural In 2021, we had a total of 2,956 employees, which represented a 2.6% increase from 2,881 in 2020.
+GRI 2-7 GRI 2-8 GRI 405-1 55 temporary employees, and 39 (1%) expatriates.
+Out of these, only 75 female while 2,881 (97%) are male.
+The age categories of the total workforce are: 18 to 30 years: 40 employ GRI 2-7 55 (1.4%), 30 to 50 years - 1,800 employees (60.8%), >50 years - 1,116 employees GRI 2-7 55 New hires in 2021 :182,2020: 245 Exits in 2021: 235 ,2020:41 GRI 401-1 57 Board of Directors consisted of 2 females and 7 males, representing 22% and 78%, respectively 79 In 2021, we had a total workforce of 2,956 with 3% (75 employees) representation GRI 2-7 GRI 405-1 78